 New Beacon Books (76 Stroud Green Rd, Finsbury Park)

 Britain’s first black bookshop and publisher was founded in 1966 by John La Rose and his partner Sarah White, offering fiction and non-fiction titles by African, Black-British, Caribbean and Asian writers.
 It was originally a publishing company run from the couple’s flat and took the name of a 1930s Trinidadian newspaper the Beacon.
 Early book titles include a publication by John La Rose himself – Foundations (1966).
 New Beacon Books operated alongside the Caribbean Artists Movement that John La Rose set up with Edward Kamau Braithwaite and Andrew Salkey, which became an organisational base for black writers and artists.
-In 1991 the bookshop also became the HQ for the George Padmore Institute, an archive and research centre of materials related to black and Asian people in Britain and Europe.
+In 1991 the bookshop also became the HQ for the George Padmore Institute, an archive and research centre for material on black and Asian people in Britain and Europe.
 The bookshop has experienced some recent funding scares leading to speculation about its closure but is still in operation.

 Persephone Books (59 Lamb’s Conduit St, Bloomsbury, London)